Arkansas Tech University: Recent history (1976–present)

 The school took on its current name of Arkansas Tech University on July 9, 1976.

 In the fall of 2003, Arkansas Tech University announced it intended to take over the state vocational school, Arkansas Valley Technical Institute, in Ozark, the seat of Franklin County.
 As of July 1, 2004, the Ozark campus has acted as a satellite campus of Arkansas Tech and has begun offering coursework leading toward an Associate of Applied Science degree in various subjects.

 From 1997 to 2015, enrollment at Arkansas Tech increased by 183 percent.
-The fall of 2015 marked the 17th consecutive year that Arkansas Tech established a new institutional record for largest enrollment at 12,054 students, making ATU the 3rd largest institution of higher learning in the state.
+The fall of 2015 marked the 17th consecutive year that Arkansas Tech established a new institutional record for largest enrollment, then 12,054 students, making ATU the third largest institution of higher learning in the state.

 Arkansas Tech has invested $180 million in upgrades to its infrastructure since 1995 and the university has added more than 40 new academic programs of study under the leadership of Robert C. Brown, who has served as president of Arkansas Tech since 1993.
-In April 2014, Dr. Robin E. Bowen was selected by the university trustees selected to succeed Brown.
-When she took office on 1 July 2014, she became the first woman to lead a four-year, public Arkansas university.
+In April 2014, Robin E. Bowen was selected by the university trustees to succeed Brown.
+When she took office on July 1, 2014, she became the first woman to lead a four-year, public Arkansas university.
+Russell Jones was named interim president at Arkansas Tech by the ATU Board of Trustees on August 17, 2023.
+The board elected him president on June 20, 2024, and he officially took office on July 1, 2024.